 - Review: The Art of Star Wars: The Force Awakens (opens in new tab)

 Early versions of the Star Wars script featured such crazy notions as a Han Solo with green skin and gills, stormtroopers with lightsabers and, instead of Luke Skywalker, a heroine called Luka Starkiller.
 Imagine that!

 Thankfully you don't have to imagine it any longer (well, except for the green Han Solo – you'll have to carry on imagining that).
-As for the rest you're in luck: students at the DAVE School decided to bring an earlier version of Star Wars to life, and they've made a properly amazing concept trailer for The Star Wars, as the film was originally called.
+As for the rest, you're in luck: students at the DAVE School (opens in new tab) decided to bring an earlier version of Star Wars to life, and they've made a properly amazing concept trailer for The Star Wars, as the film was originally called.

 Based on McQuarrie's art and an earlier script than the one that was used, it's an impressive piece of work that'll be familiar to you in many ways, and jarringly weird in plenty of other ways.
-C-3PO and R2-D2 are there, sort of, there's a Darth Vader, X-Wings, TIE Fighters and a Death Star, but there's also lots that didn't make the final cut.
+C-3PO and R2-D2 are there, sort of, there's a Darth Vader, X-Wings, TIE Fighters and a Death Star, but there's also a lot that didn't make the final cut.

 So here there's a bearded, lightsaber-wielding Han Solo, a pointy-eared, monkey-like Chewbacca.
-And instead of Luke Skywalker we have Luka Starkiller who, we reckon, bears more than a little resemblance to Rey from the more recent Star Wars canon.
+And instead of Luke Skywalker, we have Luka Starkiller who, we reckon, bears more than a little resemblance to Rey from the more recent Star Wars canon.

 It's a short but sweet piece of work with incredible attention to detail, and plenty of shots that are painstaking recreations of Ralph McQuarrie's concept art.
-Let's just hope no-one gets carried away and tries to get a full-length version made, because we can guarantee it would be terrible.
+Let's just hope no one gets carried away and tries to get a full-length version made, because we can guarantee it would be terrible.

 You can find out more about the DAVE School here (opens in new tab).